 - Preheat oven to 350F.
 In a large mixing bowl, mash bananas into a paste with fork, getting the mixture as smooth as possible.

 - In a separate bowl, whisk the eggs.
-Add eggs, sourdough discard, coconut sugar, coconut oil, cinnamon, salt and baking soda to the bowl.
+Add eggs, sourdough discard, coconut sugar, coconut oil, cinnamon, salt and baking soda to the bowl with the mashed bananas.
 Whisk to combine, then slowly mix in the almond flour a cup at a time.

 - In a small bowl, mix topping ingredients until well combined.